ufal/npfl138/exam/questions.md

   classification and bounding box generation heads, including their output size).
 Write down the losses for both heads and the overall loss.
 [10]

-- Describe GroupNorm, and compare it to BatchNorm and LayerNorm.
+- Describe GroupNorm (including its parameters and their size), and compare it to BatchNorm and LayerNorm, discussing both fully connected layers and convolutional layers.
 [5]

 #### Questions@:, Lecture 8 Questions
 - Write down how the Long Short-Term Memory (LSTM) cell operates, including